Pacificus

 Pacificus was a disciple of St. Francis of Assisi, born probably near Ascoli, Italy, in the second half of the twelfth century; died, it is thought, at Lens, France, around 1234.

-Poet Laureate
+He is said to be a favorite friend of St. Francis and believed to have retouched some of St. Francis words to refine the poetic composition and to set it into music.
+He was tasked by St. Francis to teach the Canticle to his gifted companions and how to communicate in the manner of "jesterly communication".
+He is thought to have composed the earliest extant poem in vernacular Italian in his ode to the Emperor Henry VI.

+Poet Laureate- Rex versuum- King of Verses

+At an earlier time, his earlier life and identification was unsure, but what was sure was that he was called the King of Verses ("Rex versuum").
 Local authors identify him with a certain William of Lisciano, who joined the court of Henry VI, Holy Roman Emperor.
 Before becoming Friar Minor (Franciscan) he had been poet laureate at the Court of Frederick II, Holy Roman Emperor.

+St. Francis encouraged Brother Pacificus to use his art in the service of God. he asked him to improvise on his Canticles and set them into rhythm.

 Around 1212 St. Francis preached at San Severino, in the Marches; the poet had a vision of two resplendent swords crossed on the saint's breast.
 He was deeply impressed by this vision.
+Later, he also saw the multicolored Tau, a symbol of the cross, on the forehead of St. Francis.

 In a preface to a book by Cardinal Cantalamessa about St. Francis, Pope Francis wrote, "When Brother Pacificus, then known as William of Lisciano, met St. Francis, he saw the splendor of his holiness and through him saw the beauty of God's face.
 That which he always sought, he finally found and found thanks to a holy man."
 William asked to be received into the new order.
 St. Francis gladly complied, giving him the name of "Pacificus".

+The Vision at San Pietro in Bovara

+In the Speculum perfectionis, attributed to Brother Leo, Pacificus is said to have experienced a vision at San Pietro in Bovara of Francis in heaven.
+As he was praying in the abandoned church, St. Francis experienced "diabolical suggestions" and had had to come out and pray before it stopped.
+In the morning, when Brother Pacificus returned from being ordered to stay the night at a leper hospital, he saw St. Francis being raised to heaven and heard that the seat once occupied by the prideful Lucifer before the Fall was to be taken up by the humble Francis.